Abulaf1a/FacultyOfTerror/README.md

 My game will capitalise on this idea.
 Though it's not very original, I intend to create some interesting assets and locations that will hopefully set it apart and make it a joy to play.
 I'm not trying to create the scariest game ever but a short, spooky and atmospheric experience with (some) puzzle gameplay (to be determined) and win/lose conditions.

+# How to run/inspectG
+I am developing this on [Godot 4.3](https://godotengine.org/releases/4.3/).
+Clone this repo, install Godot and open this repo as a project by pressing ctrl+I on the Godot splash screen and navigating to the downloaded (and unzipped) repo.

 ## To do
 1. Refactoring existing code based on SOLID principles - especially splitting player and enemy scripts to follow separation of concerns
 2. Incorporating serialisable marker interfaces to make save implementation easier down the line